Info-lite/infolite/contents/basics/02/index_en.md

 <br />
 The GUI is a graphical computer screen that you use today.
 Since then, computers have been used for various purposes, such as advanced image editing and video, as their capabilities have improved, and their prices have decreased.

-{%screenshot cui_gui.webp "Command Prompt 			Explorer  "%}
+{% screenshot cui_gui.webp "Command Prompt 			Explorer  " %}

 However, the CUI has not disappeared; its most important feature is that it does not overload computers.
 <br />